lemotran/emoji-website/README.md

 • Regular updates with new features
 • Express yourself in style

-Whether you're spicing up your iMessages, creating the perfect reaction, or expressing yourself uniquely, Genmoji's got your back!
+Whether you're spicing up your iMessages, creating the perfect reaction, or expressing yourself uniquely, Genify's got your back!
 Join creative minds making messaging more fun, one emoji at a time.

 Download now and let your creativity run wild! 🚀✨